 If you want to start growing slippery elm trees, it isn’t very difficult.
 Gather slippery elm samaras in spring when they are ripe.
 You can knock them from branches or sweep them from the ground.

 The next step toward growing slippery elm trees is to air-dry the seeds for several days, then sow them.
 Don’t bother to remove the wings since you might damage them.
-Alternatively, you can stratify them at 41 degrees F. (5 C.) for 60-90 days in a moist medium before planting.
+Alternatively, you can stratify them at 41 degrees F. (5 C.) for 60 to 90 days in a moist medium before planting.

-Transplant the seedlings into larger containers when they are several inches tall.
+Transplant the seedlings into larger containers when they are several inches (8 cm.) tall.
 You can also transplant them directly into your garden.
 Pick a site with moist, rich soil.